Read This First

 Prompt 3: What accounts for stable states such as Brazil and Singapore that have a multi-national or multi-ethnic populous?

-The section turns on Singapore.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Singapore in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Inclusive National Identity